volkanagun/ILPEngine/README.md

 # Scala Inductive Logic Programming (SiLP)

-**SiLP** is an inductive logic programming written entirely in *Scala* language with functional and object oriented paradigms.
-The basic functionality of **SiLP** include query optimization, query processing, unification, and predicate invention. **SiLP** uses the *Prolog* syntax and fully compatible with basic *Prolog*.
-Aggregate functions such as counting, distinct and other functions over list can be defined with-in the framework, but they are not tested thoroughly.  **SiLP** supports recursive queries, meta rule based predicate invention, early stopping  and pruning for predicate invention and parallel processing.
-Current version do not support probability but next versions is planed to include probability over the predicate space.
-SiLP is simmilar to *Popper* but not advanced than *Popper* framework because the functionality is restricted to only pure *Scala* code not any Prolog program.
-SiLP's advantage is being user friendly open source library and has not requirement a separate platform for query processing.
+SiLP is an inductive logic programming (ILP) framework written entirely in Scala, combining functional and object-oriented programming paradigms.
+Its core functionalities include query optimization, query processing, unification, and predicate invention.

+SiLP uses Prolog-like syntax and is fully compatible with basic Prolog.
+It supports aggregate functions such as counting, computing distinct elements, and performing operations over lists.
+While these features are available within the framework, they have not been extensively tested.

+The system also supports recursive queries, meta-rule-based predicate invention, early stopping, pruning strategies during predicate search, and parallel processing.

+Although the current version does not support probabilistic reasoning, future versions are planned to include probabilistic extensions over the predicate space.

+SiLP is conceptually similar to Popper, though not as advanced, as its functionality is limited to pure Scala code and does not integrate external Prolog programs.
+Its main advantage lies in being a user-friendly, open-source library that does not require a separate platform for query processing.
 # Files

 The directory structures contains documentation, source code, experiments directory, and examples for Prolog databases without macros and function definitions.